bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

    It checks if the user is already logged in on Bonita BPM

-    - if already logged in => Allow the access.
+    - If already logged in => Allow the access
     - If not logged in => Redirect to IdP (with user info)

 - One Assertion Consumer Service (technically this is also handled by the servlet filter through a different URL mapping (/saml)),

     This service validates and process the SAML response :

-    - Decode SAMLResponse,
+    - Decode SAMLResponse
     - Check if the answer is valid (certificate, date, origin)
     - Extract the username from it (NameId or subject attribute)
     - Connect to bonita using username
     - Redirect to the initial requested resource (relayState)

 ::: warning